| Trip code | ATT-HAAT |

-Discover the hidden spiritual and natural treasures of Nepal with the Helambu Ama Yangri Trekking Package, offered by Asiana Treks and Tours.
+Discover Nepal's hidden spiritual and natural treasures with the Helambu Ama Yangri Trekking Package from Asiana Treks and Tours.
 This unique 11-day journey blends serene landscapes, rich cultural heritage, and moderate adventure, making it an ideal trek for both novice hikers and seasoned trekkers seeking a quieter route.
 Located just northeast of Kathmandu in the Langtang region, the Helambu region is predominantly inhabited by Hyolmo people—a sub-ethnic group of Sherpas—whose hospitality and cultural vibrancy offer a rich immersive experience.

 The highlight of this trek is the pilgrimage to Ama Yangri Peak (3,771m), a revered spiritual site named after the female deity "Ama Yangri," considered the protector of the Helambu region.
 From its summit, you are rewarded with breathtaking panoramic views of the Langtang, Ganesh Himal, and even glimpses of the Everest range on clear days.
 The trail passes through lush rhododendron forests, traditional villages, Buddhist monasteries, and high alpine meadows, all set against the backdrop of majestic Himalayan peaks.